Artist-in-Residence Application: Deadline February 15, 2019

 Thank you for your interest in applying for Encore!
 Mt.
-Morris’ first artist-in-residence program.
+Morris’ artist-in-residence program.
 This document will provide you with basic information about our region, the Encore!
 Mt.
-Morris organization, the residency program itself and the application.
+Morris initiative, the artist-in-residency program itself and the application.
+If you have any questions, please direct them to email@example.com Please allow up to 48 hours for a response.

 Description of Mt.
 Morris and the Region